futurice/taxibutton/README.md

 `usbserial vendor=0x12d1 product=0x1436`

-IMPORTANT! change the vendor and product codes to be correct for your device. lsusb command may be used to check the vendor and product codes of the device.
+IMPORTANT!
+Change the vendor and product codes to be correct for your device. lsusb command may be used to check the codes of your device.

 Install kannel